Miss Philippines Earth 2015

-Miss Philippines Earth 2015 was the 15th edition of the Miss Philippines Earth pageant.
-It was held on May 31, 2015 at the Mall of Asia Arena in Pasay, Philippines.
-Jamie Herrell of Cebu City crowned Angelia Gabrena Ong of the City of Manila at the end of the event.
+Miss Philippines Earth 2015 was the 15th Miss Philippines Earth pageant, held at the SM Mall of Asia Arena in Pasay, Metro Manila on 31 May 2015.

+Angelia Gabrena Ong of Manila was crowned by Jamie Herrell of Cebu City at the end of the event.
 New crowns made by jeweller Ramon Papa were unveiled during the pageant.
-Ong represented the Philippines at the Miss Earth 2015 pageant and won.
+Ong represented the Philippines and won Miss Earth 2015.